mui/material-ui/docs/data/material/components/text-fields/text-fields.md

 :::info
-The standard variant of the Text Field is no longer documented in the [Material Design guidelines](https://material.io/) ([this article explains why](https://medium.com/google-design/the-evolution-of-material-designs-text-fields-603688b3fe03)), but MUI will continue to support it.
+The standard variant of the Text Field is no longer documented in the [Material Design guidelines](https://material.io/) ([this article explains why](https://medium.com/google-design/the-evolution-of-material-designs-text-fields-603688b3fe03)), but Material UI will continue to support it.
 :::

 ## Form props